ObolNetwork/charon-distributed-validator-cluster/README.md

 `make create` performs the following actions:

 - Call `charon create cluster` to produce ENRs, cluster lock files, distributed validator private keys, and deposit and exit data for the created validator.
 - These artifacts are only suitable for test uses cases and should not be distributed to others.
 Clusters with groups of operators should perform a DKG ceremony using `charon dkg`.
-This functionality is scheduled for `v0.5.0`.

 ### `make clean`: Clean and reset cluster